Juul’s Hometown Really Does Not Want You to Juul

 A proposition to overturn San Francisco’s upcoming ban on e-cigarettes was soundly defeated at the polls on Tuesday—80 percent of voters rejected it.
-The measure was initially backed Juul, and though the company withdrew its support in the fall, the vote marked a major blow for the company in its own backyard.
+The measure was initially backed by Juul, and though the company withdrew its support in the fall, the vote marked a major blow for the company in its own backyard.

 The ballot proposition centered on a measure, passed by the city in June, that banned e-cigarettes, pending FDA approval of the product.
 Shortly afterward Juul, the nearly $40-million vaping company headquartered here, began pushing Proposition C, which would’ve overturned the ban but was advertised as a set of regulations to enforce the vaping age of 21.
 As I reported, this kind of thing is a common tactic, taken straight from big tobacco: